kadoshms/ionic2-autocomplete/README.md

 ## About ##
-This is a component based on Ionic's search-bar component, with the addition of auto-complete abillity.
+This is a component based on Ionic's search-bar component, with the addition of auto-complete ability.
 This component is super simple and light-weight.
 Just provide the data, and let the fun begin.

 This is a **free software** please feel free to contribute! :)